gkswns0531/RARE/README.md

-# RARE — Redundancy-Aware RAG Evaluation Dataset Generator
+# RARE: Redundancy-Aware Retrieval Evaluation Framework for High-Similarity Corpora

 RARE is a step-by-step framework to generate redundancy-aware RAG evaluation data from raw PDFs to final JSON outputs.